collective/collective.mailchimp/README.rst

 The difference between collective.mailchimp and raptus.mailchimp is:

-- postmonkey_ instead of greatape_ as Python wrapper
+- postmonkey_ instead of greatape_ as Python wrapper (because greatape is completely untested, does not support the latest MailChimp API version and seems to be not actively developed any longer)
-- z3c.form_ instead of formlib for forms
+- z3c.form_ instead of formlib for forms (because formlib is deprecated)
-- plone.app.registry_ instead of portal_properties for storing properties
+- plone.app.registry_ instead of portal_properties for storing properties (because portal_properties will be deprecated soon)
-- it is tested by automated software tests
+- it is tested by automated software tests (because untested code is broken code)

 .. _postmonkey: http://pypi.python.org/pypi/postmonkey
 .. _greatape: http://pypi.python.org/pypi/greatape